 What is STEP?

-STEP (Seamless Teacher Education Program) is a unique collaborative initiative in teacher education between Old Dominion University (ODU) and Thomas Nelson Community College (TNCC.
+STEP (Seamless Teacher Education Program) is a unique collaborative initiative in teacher education between Old Dominion University (ODU) and Thomas Nelson Community College.
 The partnership is jointly staffed and supported by both institutions.
-STEP addresses the dramatic need for new highly qualified teachers, and responds to Virginia’s critical shortage of 12,000 teachers and, in particular, the 800 per year, in Hampton Roads and the Virginia Peninsula.
+STEP addresses the dramatic need for new highly qualified teachers, and responds to Virginia’s critical shortage of 12,000 teachers and, in particular, the 800 per year in Hampton Roads and the Virginia Peninsula.

-The immediate goals established for the ODU-TNCC STEP collaboration are to increase the pool of prospective teachers graduating from the community college; provide expanded opportunities for high school, non-traditional, and returning students seeking careers in teaching; and provide seamless access for TNCC students to bachelor’s completion programs.
-Longer term goals include increasing the number of highly qualified graduates who teach in Virginia’s critical need areas, developing additional programs and transparent articulations for teacher education, and more access to master’s and doctoral degrees in education.
+The immediate goals established for the ODU-Thomas Nelson STEP collaboration are to increase the pool of prospective teachers graduating from the community college; provide expanded opportunities for high school, non-traditional, and returning students seeking careers in teaching; and provide seamless access for Thomas Nelson students to bachelor’s completion programs.
+Longer term goals include increasing the number of highly qualified graduates who teach in Virginia’s critical need areas, developing additional programs and transparent articulations for teacher education, and creating more access to master’s and doctoral degrees in education.

-The articulation agreements between TNCC and ODU allow for a seamless transfer curriculum with equivalent courses; common prerequisites, content, and credit value; assessment of skills and interest; and early field study experience.
-These agreements assist TNCC students interested in teaching to complete the associate’s degree and transfer, seamlessly, to ODU’s Darden College of Education.
-The agreements identify baccalaureate requirements for the TNCC A.S. in social sciences, with specialization in teacher education, and for students desiring a PreK-3 in special education or PreK-6.
-In addition, a recently approved jointly-developed A.S. in secondary science education, now part of STEP, allows students to begin secondary science and mathematics at TNCC, seamlessly transfer to secondary programs at ODU, complete the bachelor’s degree, and secure licensure.
+The articulation agreements between Thomas Nelson and ODU allow for a seamless transfer curriculum with equivalent courses; common prerequisites, content, and credit value; assessment of skills and interest; and early field study experience.
+These agreements assist Thomas Nelson students interested in teaching to complete the associate’s degree and transfer seamlessly to ODU’s Darden College of Education.
+The agreements identify baccalaureate requirements for the Thomas Nelson A.S. in social sciences, with specialization in teacher education, and for students desiring a PreK-3 in special education or PreK-6.
+In addition, a recently approved jointly-developed A.S. in secondary science education, now part of STEP, allows students to begin secondary science and mathematics at Thomas Nelson, seamlessly transfer to secondary programs at ODU, complete the bachelor’s degree, and secure licensure.

 Joan Fishman Hecht, Ph.D.